Durance

 The Durance's largest tributary is the Verdon.
 The Durance itself is a tributary of the Rhône and flows into the Rhône near Avignon.
 The Durance is the second longest (after the Saône) of the tributaries of the Rhône and the third largest in terms of its flow (after the Saône and Isère).

 Etymology

 The Durance is documented as Druentia (1st c.
 AD), Drouéntios (Δρουέντιος; 2nd c.
 AD), Durantia (854) and Durentia (1127).
 The name Dru-ent-ia probably means 'the flowing one', stemming from the Proto-Indo-European root *dreu- ('to run, walk fast').

-Similar names are found in the names of many rivers in the Western Alps: Dora in Italy, Dranse in Haute-Savoie, and the Drôme in south-eastern France.
+Similar names are found in the names of many rivers in the Western Alps and further: Dora in Italy, Dranse in Haute-Savoie, and the Drôme in south-eastern France.
 All these rivers have their sources in mountains, and are fast-running.

 The Durance retains its name rather than either the Clarée or Guisane, even though the latter two are longer than the Durance when they each merge.
 The Durance is better known than the other two rivers because the Durance valley is an old and important trade route, whereas the valleys of the Clarée and Guisane are effectively dead ends.